Lruzzi/Railway-Management-System/ReadMe.md

 This is my first website called Railway Management System Using PostgreSQL, Express, and NodeJS
-This will be updated since its all in file javascript and i want to divide the html and javascript file in the future I made it for final project on Lab Data based System at Computer Engineering University of Indonesia 2022
+This will be updated since its all in file javascript and i want to divide the html and javascript file in the future and i want to add css file also
+I made it for final project on Lab Data based System at Computer Engineering University of Indonesia 2022

 Overview: